Quantum chaos and macroscopic realism as no-signaling in time: Introduction

 We want to study how much Alice's measurement can affect Bob's measurement.
 The question of how much disturbance is there however, immediately begs another question - when were the measurements made?
 Therefore, the study must necessarily get entangled with discussions of temporal separation between the measurements.
+Suppose that Alice and Bob measure observables $ \mathbf{J\cdot \hat{a}} $ and $\mathbf{J\cdot \hat{b} }$ respectively, on a kicked top possessing total angular momentum $j$.
+Let $t_0$ be the initial time, and let Alice make her measurement at time $t_\alpha$ and Bob make his at $t_\beta$, with $t_0<t_\alpha<t_\beta$.